Battersea Bridge: New Battersea Bridge

 On 21 July 1890, the bridge was officially opened by future Prime Minister Lord Rosebery, then chairman of the newly formed London County Council.
-Unlike its predecessor, the new bridge was officially named Battersea Bridge.
+[See Illustrated London News, 26 July 1890} Unlike its predecessor, the new bridge was officially named Battersea Bridge.
 Although the road was narrow, trams operated on it from the outset.
 Initially these were horse-drawn, but from 22 June 1911 the electric trams of London County Council Tramways were introduced.